jddunn/vue-marketplace/README.md

 - Delete listings if you are the owner of one
 - Make bids / purchases of listings from other users

+### To-do

+- Make record of inventory and track who owns what in the database
+- Make list of offers viewable
+- Allow for counter-offers and acceptance of offers

 ### Tech Stack

 - Frontend: Vue.js, Vuetify, Vite